Rhythm

 Trends

 One weird night is noise.
-A pattern is different.
+Trends tell you when something changed.

 Trends help you tell the difference between a strange night and a real shift.